Prompt Programming for Cultural Bias and Alignment of Large Language Models: Conclusion

 \subsection{Cultural map of countries/territories}

-We first replicate the cultural map of countries/territories as described in \cite{pgae346}, which we summarize here for completeness.
+We first replicate the cultural map of countries/territories as described by Tao et al. \cite{pgae346}, which we summarize here for completeness.
 First, we construct the Integrated Values Surveys (IVS) benchmark cultural space and the country/territory reference locations using the IVS, a harmonized integration of World Values Survey (WVS) and European Values Study (EVS) data \cite{ivs2023,haerpfer2022wvs,evs2022trend}.
-Following the survey-grounded cultural alignment framework of \cite{pgae346}, we focus on the three most recent joint waves (2005--2022) and retain all available country--wave observations within this window.
+Following the survey-grounded cultural alignment framework of Tao et al. \cite{pgae346}, we focus on the three most recent joint waves (2005--2022) and retain all available country--wave observations within this window.
 We use the same ten survey indicators from prior work, that build the Inglehart--Welzel cultural map, including but not limited to survey questions on happiness, social trust, authority, petition signing, national pride, and autonomy \cite{inglehartwelzel2005,pgae346}.
 Question on happiness as prompt example is included in Box \ref{box:example_prompt}.
 Responses are transformed into numeric variables using the IVS/WVS/EVS coding guidance \cite{ivs2023,haerpfer2022wvs,evs2022trend,pgae346}.

 We fit Principal Component Analysis (PCA) on standardized respondent-level values across the ten indicators, apply varimax rotation, and incorporate survey weights by using survey-weighted moments for standardization and survey-weighted aggregation for country--wave means \cite{jolliffe2016pca,kaiser1958varimax,pgae346}.
 The first two rotated components are interpreted as the canonical axes \emph{Survival vs.\ Self-Expression} and \emph{Traditional vs.\ Secular} \cite{inglehartwelzel2005,pgae346}.
-To match the benchmark coordinate system, we apply the same linear rescaling used in \cite{pgae346}:
+To match the benchmark coordinate system, we apply the same linear rescaling used by Tao et al. \cite{pgae346}:

 Country/territory reference points $\boldsymbol{\nu}^{\text{IVS}}_{c} \in \mathbb{R}^2$ are computed by first taking survey-weighted means within each country--wave and then averaging the resulting country--wave points across waves in 2005--2022.\footnote{We average across waves with equal weight per country--wave observation, consistent with treating each observed country--wave as one estimate of the country’s position in the shared IVS space.} We visualize these country/territory reference points as the IVS cultural map (Figure~\ref{fig:cultural_map_opensource}).